8 Best places to snorkel in cozumel

 My honest take

-Most travelers, regular snorkels and I all agree that “Paradise Reef is good, not great.”
+Most travelers, regular snorkelers and I all agree that “Paradise Reef is good, not great.”
 This location is closer to town than both Palancar reef or Columbia reef, which is why most short cruise excursions end up here.
 In my opinion the bigger issue is crowds.

-Multiple boats hit Paradise between 10 AM and 1 PM, and roughly 90% of loir ocal tour companies use it as their go-to stop for 1-hour snorkeling tours.
+Multiple boats hit Paradise between 10 AM and 1 PM, and roughly 90% of local tour companies use it as their go-to stop for 1-hour snorkeling tours.
 If you’re going to snorkel Paradise, do it on the first boats out of the marina (usually 8:30 AM) and you’ll have it nearly to yourself for the first hour.

-Want the full guide? my deep-dive on snorkeling Paradise Reef is coming with what to expect on a cruise excursion vs. a small-group tour.
+Want the full guide?
+My deep-dive on snorkeling Paradise Reef is coming with what to expect on a cruise excursion vs. a small-group tour.

 4. Money Bar / Dzul-Ha Beach